MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_port_configuration_information.md

 ### -field MaxIOsPerLun

 Maximum number of I/O requests supported on a LUN.
 Storport will set this to a default value of 255.
 If a LUN does not support 255 outstanding I/O requests, the miniport should adjust this member to an appropriate smaller value.
 This member must be <= **MaxNumberOfIO**.
 To support **MaxIOsPerLun** > 255, the **SrbType** field must be set to **SRB_TYPE_STORAGE_REQUEST_BLOCK**.
+Available starting in Windows 8.

 ### -field InitialLunQueueDepth

 The initial LUN I/O queue depth.
 Storport set this to a default value of 20 for physical miniports and to 250 for virtual miniports.
 This member adjusts the initial queue depth for all LUNs on the adapter.
 The queue depth for an individual LUN is set by calling [**StorPortSetDeviceQueueDepth**](./nf-storport-storportsetdevicequeuedepth.md).
 This member is typically set to the same value as **MaxIOsPerLun**.
+Available starting in Windows 8.

 ### -field BusResetHoldTime

 The amount of time, in microseconds, to pause the adapter after a reset is detected.
 Set this value to 0 if no wait time is needed after a bus reset.
+Available starting in Windows 8.

 ### -field FeatureSupport

 Storport features requested for the adapter.
+Available starting in Windows 8.
 A miniport driver can set this member to be a bitwise mask of any of the following values:

 | Value | Meaning |
 | ----- | ------- |